Brogyntyn: Brogyntyn Library

 It is known that Sir Robert Owen of Brogyntyn (d.
 1698) was a bibliophile who continued the family's traditional patronage of poets and a collection of printed English literature was developed by his grandfather Lewis Anwyl of Park.
 Nevertheless, the early history of the library at Brogyntyn is obscure.
 Some of the family had collected early printed books during the nineteenth century, but this does not account for the fine collection of manuscripts that the library held.

 There is some evidence contained within the manuscripts which suggests that the collection was formed circa 1700 from other manuscripts collections in the surrounding area.
 The thirty Welsh language manuscripts that the third Lord Harlech deposited in the National Library of Wales in 1934 was, at the time, the largest collection of manuscripts in Welsh that was still privately owned.

 The fourth Lord Harlech deposited a further fifty-nine manuscripts in the National Library in 1938 and subsequently donated most of the deposits in 1945.
 The remaining items were purchased from the sixth Lord Harlech, the incumbent in 1993.

 The manuscripts from the Brogyntyn Library include a medieval psalter and a version of Geoffrey of Monmouth's Historia Regum Britanniae, both from the thirteenth century, a fifteenth-century miscellany in Middle English, a volume of the Welsh laws of Hywel Dda, and pedigrees, genealogy and heraldry of families in Wales.

+Telecommunications engineering centre

+From 1957 the GPO moved its telecommunications engineering from Dollis Hill to the site.
+In 1982 the network management division moved to the National Network Management Centre.
+In the 1970s telecommunications engineering moved to Martlesham Heath in east Suffolk.